 Woolly aphid is black aphid that sucks sap from woody stems of apple, cotoneaster and pyracantha and covers itself in a white waxy secretion.

 Aphids are sap-sucking true bugs and are an important part of many food chains, supporting many predators.
 They range in size from 1 to 7mm (¼in or less) long.
 Some aphids are known as greenfly or blackfly, but there are species that are yellow, pink, white or mottled.
 There are more than 500 aphid species in Britain.
 Some feed on only one or two plant species, but others can be found on a wide range of plant hosts.
-Almost any plant can be affected, including ornamentals, vegetables, fruits, greenhouse plants and houseplants.
+Almost any plant can be a host to aphids, including ornamentals, vegetables, fruits, greenhouse plants and houseplants.

 Woolly aphid is usually easy to spot;